larryv/JPS/.github/README.md

 # JPS: A Java-to-PostScript Translator #

-This is from my sophomore year of college, so you probably shouldn't use it for anything important.
+This is unmaintained code from my sophomore year of college, so you probably shouldn't use it for anything important.
 Or for anything at all.

 ## What? ##